-One easy way to understand the role of product ops is to break it down into three main categories: tools, data and experimentation.
-In general, product ops provides support to the product team in these three critical categories.
+One easy way to understand the role of product ops is to break it down into three main categories: tools, data, and experimentation.
+In general, product ops provide support to the product team in these three critical categories.

 One of the biggest changes in product management over the last 10 years has been the increase in the number of tools built specifically for product managers.
 From roadmapping to prototyping, the modern product manager has more tools at their disposal than ever before.